proxmox/proxmox-offline-mirror/docs/introduction.rst

   snapshot can take both time and require significant disk space.
 This is especially true for the initial snapshot, as subsequent ones will re-use unchanged package files and indices.

-Space management
+Space Management
 ----------------

 After removing a snapshot with ``proxmox-offline-mirror mirror snapshot remove``, a ``proxmox-offline-mirror mirror gc`` invocation is needed to actually remove any no longer needed contents from the underlying hard link pool.

-Offline media
+Offline Media
 =============

-Setting up a medium
+Setting Up a Medium
 -------------------

 Either run the ``setup`` wizard again, or use the ``config medium add`` command.